 Abstract: As RNA interference is becoming a standard method for targeted gene perturbation, computational approaches to reverse engineer parts of biological networks based on measure-able effects of RNAi become increasingly relevant.
 The vast majority of these methods use gene expression data, but little attention has been paid so far to other data types.
 Here we present a method, which can infer gene networks from high-dimensional phenotypic perturbation effects on single cells recorded by time-lapse microscopy.
 We use data from the Mitocheck project to extract multiple shape, intensity and texture features at each frame.
 Features from different cells and movies are then aligned along the cell cycle time.
 Subsequently we employ Dynamic Nested Effects Models (dynoNEMs) to estimate parts of the network structure between perturbed genes via a Markov Chain Monte Carlo approach.
 Our simulation results indicate a high reconstruction quality of this method.
 A reconstruction based on a 22 gene knock-downs yielded a network, where all edges could be explained via the biological literature.
-The implementation of dynoNEMs is part of the Bioconductor R-package nem.
+The implementation of dynoNEMs is part of the Bioconductor R-package static images, and [KDZ+09] who use a probabilistic graphical model for only one binary phenotypic variable in static images.
+To our knowledge, there is yet no method for the inference of networks from time lapse microscopy based on large numbers of statistical image features.

 The availability of large RNAi screens has raised the interest in computational approaches for reverse engineering parts of biological networks from measureable effects of targeted gene perturbations.
 Most existing methods make use of gene expression data.
-The few attempts to reverse engineer gene networks from phenotypic data include [BACP07], who rely on hierarchical clustering of static images, and $[KDZ^+09]$ who use a probabilistic graphical model for only one binary phenotypic variable in static images.
-To our knowledge, there is yet no method for the inference of networks from time lapse microscopy based on large numbers of statistical image features.
+The few attempts to reverse engineer gene networks from phenotypic data include [BACP07], who rely on hierarchical clustering of

 Nested Effects Models (NEMs) are a class of probabilistic graphical models that have been introduced originally by [MBS05] and extended substantially later on by several other authors.
 In NEMs indirect, high-dimensional down-stream effects of multiple single-gene knock-downs are studied.
-NEMs allow for inferring the signaling flow between these perturbed genes on a transcriptional as well as non-transcriptional level based on the measured intervention effects. $[ASJ^+09]$ and [FPT11] extended the theory of NEMs to time series data, and applied it to infer parts of a transcriptional network involved in murine stem cell development.
+NEMs allow for inferring the signaling flow between these perturbed genes on a transcriptional as well as non-transcriptional level based on the measured intervention effects.
+[ASJ+09] and [FPT11] extended the theory of NEMs to time series data, and applied it to infer parts of a transcriptional network involved in murine stem cell development.
 Originally NEMs assumed downstream effects to be measured via gene expression profiling, but here we use phenotypic image features from movies instead.
-Our movies were taken from the Mitocheck database [NWH+10], in which $\sim 20,000$ human genes were silenced via RNAi and subsequently screened for cell cycle defects.
+Our movies were taken from the Mitocheck database [NWH+10], in which ~20,000 human genes were silenced via RNAi and subsequently screened for cell cycle defects.
 We use Dynamic Nested Effects Models [FPT11] to estimate the network between perturbed genes based on the dynamic response of the phenotype along the cell cycle.
 The inference is based on a Markov Chain Monte Carlo (MCMC) algorithm.
 The whole approach consisting of image feature extraction, estimation of perturbation effects and network estimation via dynoNEMs is called MovieNEM and described in detail in our paper [FPTF13].
 A schematic overview about our method is shown in Figure 1.